Jindom/AliYun-OSS-Enum/README.md

 pip3 install oss2
 ```
 ### Download this Repo and Run the AliYun_OSS_Enum.py file
-### Also don't forget to input your AliYun API Key to the file, you may get your API in
+### Also don't forget to put your AliYun API Key to the file, you may get your API in
 ```https://ram.console.aliyun.com/manage/ak```

 ```